Masihdeveloper/Creating-Discord-Bot/README.md

 Now you need to install Javascript Environment Run (Node.js) in your Computer, Simply visit the https://nodejs.org and download the Verison 16.9 or higher, Because the Discord.js V14 is only valid in this version!

-After the download is complete, Open your code Editor, I recommend for you to use Visual Studio Code, You can download this Appliction on your computer in https://code.visualstudio.com
+After the download is complete, Open your code Editor, I recommend for you to use Visual Studio Code, You can download this Application on your computer in https://code.visualstudio.com

 Now Open your Toggle Panel with
 ```